 • The removable and washable cover is made of terrycloth fabric (100% polyester) making it soft and comfortable against your skin

 This innovative pad makes our hernia brace better than a cheap one you might find at your local Walmart or CVS.
 If you already have a hernia belt but the pad is getting old or overused - you can buy an extra hernia pad here.

 This hernia waistband belt for women is easy and quick to apply!
 Wrapping this hernia garment around your waist only takes seconds and doesn’t require any assistance to secure it.
 No pesky clasps or buckles!
-The easy Velcro closure is convenient if you have arthritic hands.
+The easy fastener is convenient if you have arthritic hands.